I’m home from one of the most exciting trips I’ve had in a while! I was invited by Artelexia to vend at the first-ever Make and Create Festival!

 I NEEDED THIS TOAST.

 So I ordered, sat down outside and took my time, cutting one bit at a time.
-Then I see my friend emily and she says, “Kathy, why are you sitting in the rain?”
+Then I see a friend and she says, “Kathy, why are you sitting in the rain?”

 Do you know my hair is so big, I didn’t even feel the rain coming down?
 Then I stood up and all the little water droplets rolled off my head and onto my clothes.
 I took it as a sign to head back to the booth, only to find Patrick sitting there with a grumpy scowl on his face.